vincentarelbundock/lockbox/README.md

 Anyone with your public key can encrypt files for you, but only you can decrypt them with your private key.

-### `SOPS` (Secrets OPerationS)
+### `SOPS`: organize and export secrets

-In this package, [SOPS](https://github.com/mozilla/sops) is used for two
+[SOPS](https://github.com/mozilla/sops) is a secrets manager which `lockbox` uses for two main purposes:
-purposes:

-1. Store secrets in an encrypted “lockbox” file in YAML format.
+1. Organize secrets in an encrypted “lockbox” file in YAML format.
-2. Retrieve secrets from the lockbox and export them as environment variables.
+2. Export secrets as environment variables to other R processes access to API keys, security tokens, etc.

 > [!WARNING]
 >